 • Use canonical URLs – Make sure the links in your sitemap reflect the canonical (preferred) version of each page.

 • Stick to limits – An XML sitemap file should contain no more than 50,000 URLs or be larger than 50MB.
-Split larger sites into multiple sitemaps if needed.
+Split larger sites into multiple instances if needed.

 • Combine with robots.txt – Reference your sitemap in the robots.txt file so crawlers can find it easily.